 - Wait for a few seconds, and now click “Activate”

-After your plugin is installed, let’s set it up to start pushing e-commerce data to the data layer.
+After installing your plugin, let’s set it up to start pushing e-commerce data to the data layer.

 Step 2: Configure GTM4WP to Push ECommerce Data to the Data Layer

-After the plugin is installed, you can find GTM4WP under settings -> Google Tag Manager.
+After installing the plugin, you can find GTM4WP under settings -> Google Tag Manager.

 You’ll be taken to the plugin’s settings page.

-Let’s go over the most important tabs that you’ll use for tracking.
-You can leave the other tabs as it is, or configure them based on the metrics you want to add in your final report.
+Let’s review the most important tabs you’ll use for tracking.
+You can leave the other tabs as they are or configure them based on the metrics you want to add in your final report.

 General Tab

-In the Google Tag Manager ID, you can put your container code that you can get from your GTM screen.
+You can put your container code, which you can get from your GTM screen, in the Google Tag Manager ID.

-Container code – Since I’ve already set up my Google Tag Manager using WP Code, I keep this off.
+Container code – I keep this off since I’ve already set up my Google Tag Manager using WP Code.
 If you don’t want to do that, you can select the “on” option.

 Container code compatibility – for most cases, you can keep this off.